 This song takes me on a journey every time I hear it.
 Just when you think you've reached the end of the trip at the bottom of the valley, you climb to a new peak.
 Rush were my musical guides in finding Xanadu!
 The sweet milk of paradise never tasted so good!

 Alex's best, most skillfully displayed solo ever.
-Some of Neil's most thought provoking writing ever.
-And you gotta love Geddy's shredding just before the guitar solo...
+Some of Neil's most thought-provoking writing ever.
+And you've got to love Geddy's shredding just before the guitar solo.

-Although Tom Sawyer is definitely my favourite.
-Got to give this a vote.
+Although Tom Sawyer is definitely my favorite, I've got to give this a vote.
 The guitar work by Lifeson is so underrated.
-That guitar piece in the beginning is so great and than when the song kicks in it's a headbanger.
-Just because it's one of the more radio friendly short ones doesn't mean it's not a great song..
+That guitar piece in the beginning is so great, and then when the song kicks in, it's a headbanger.
+Just because it's one of the more radio-friendly short ones doesn't mean it's not a great song.

-This is not my favourite Rush, but since my favourite Rush song is already decently high in this top 10, I am voting for "Closer To The Heart" because it deserves to be higher.
-This band was always able to give the public what they wanted and never steer away from what they loved.
+This is not my favorite Rush song, but since my favorite Rush song is already decently high in this top 10, I am voting for "Closer to the Heart" because it deserves to be higher.
+This band was always able to give the public what they wanted and never steered away from what they loved.

 Their first true masterpiece, at the beginning of their recording career.
 Amazing guitars, drums, and some of Geddy's most incredible vocal work.
 It's not his most impressive bass work, but the rest of the instrumentation is as good here as it would ever be.

-I don't know any other hard rock song that comes close to Working Man except 2112, but Working Man has the blistering guitar solos and catchy riff elevate it above any other Rush epic in my humble opinion.
+I don't know any other hard rock song that comes close to Working Man, except 2112, but Working Man's blistering guitar solos and catchy riff elevate it above any other Rush epic in my humble opinion.